When it comes to b2b inbound and content marketing, social media is pretty much a given.

 - Premium account: Subscribing to LinkedIn’s Premium Account gives you access to a plethora of features, such as InMail (which allows you to directly message anyone on LinkedIn, including those you aren’t connected to), premium search filters and expanded profiles.

-- Better for lead generation: These types of features makes LinkedIn the leader when it comes to lead generation, with marketers in one survey reporting that 80% of b2b marketing leads sourced through social media came from LinkedIn.
+- Better for lead generation: These types of features make LinkedIn the leader when it comes to lead generation, with marketers in one survey reporting that 80% of b2b marketing leads sourced through social media came from LinkedIn.

 - User engagement tends to be lower: Unlike Facebook or Twitter, LinkedIn users tend not to check their newsfeeds several times a day; in fact, only 40% of LinkedIn members are daily users.